Shrulik/bootstrap/src/tooltip/docs/readme.md

   appendToBody: false
   </pre>

+**Using Custom Events**

+When adding custom events with $uibTooltipProvider.setTriggers(eventsMap), the only way to trigger those events is with ```domElement.dispatchEvent(new Event('customEvent'))```.
+Note the DOM element.
+From an angular $element, you would use $element[0].

+Why ?
+This is because custom events thrown by jQuery.trigger do not use the native implementation of events, so you can't listen to them with domElement.addEventListener, which ui-bootstrap uses.
+[Details](https://github.com/angular-ui/bootstrap/pull/4322)

 **Known issues**

 For Safari 7+ support, if you want to use the **focus** `tooltip-trigger`, you need to use an anchor tag with a tab index.
 For example: